-On March 5, 2013, the Company declared a dividend of \$.41 per share for the quarter ending March 31, 2013 for holders of record on March 29, 2013.
-The holders of OP Units are also entitled to an equal distribution per OP Unit held as of March 29, 2013.
-The amounts are to be paid on April 9, 2013.
+On March 4, 2014, the Company declared a dividend of \$.43 per share for the quarter ending March 31, 2014 for holders of record on March 31, 2014.
+The holders of OP Units are also entitled to an equal distribution per OP Unit held as of March 31, 2014.
+The amounts are to be paid on April 8, 2014.

 The Company evaluates events occurring after the date of the financial statements for events requiring recording or disclosure in the financial statements.
+The Company has evaluated subsequent events through the date the consolidated financial statements were issued.